-Takao is a Brentwood sushi classic that couldn’t be more Brentwood.
-The crowd is a mix of older couples having (very) early dinners, ex-fraternity brothers and their dates spending a lot on omakase, families, and groups of friends catching up for a fat-free dinner of raw fish.
-The sushi is fine, but nothing particularly special - while the fish is fresh, the dishes feel a little stuck in the ’90s.
+Takao is a casual Brentwood sushi classic that couldn’t be more Brentwood.
+The crowd is a mix of older couples having early dinners, ex-fraternity brothers and their dates spending a lot on omakase, families, and groups of friends catching up for a fat-free dinner of raw fish.
+The sushi is fine, and some of the special sashimi are great, but nothing is particularly special.
+While the fish is fresh, the dishes feel a little stuck in the ’90s.
 Although they definitely don’t come at ’90s prices.
-This is Brentwood after all.